fs-webdev/fs-dialog/README.md

 ### Helper Attributes

-Use these attributes on buttons inside of the dialog to fire the dismiss or confirm events.
+* `autofocus` - Focus this element when the dialog is opened.
+By default, the dialog itself is focused when opened.

-* `data-dialog-dismiss` - Fire the `fs-dialog-dismiss` event and close the modal.
-Use this attribute to automatically close the modal.
+* `data-dialog-dismiss` - Fire the `fs-dialog-dismiss` event when pressed and close the dialog.
+Use this attribute to automatically close the dialog.
 The close X has this attribute.
-* `data-dialog-confirm` - Fire the `fs-dialog-confirm` event and do not close the modal.
+* `data-dialog-confirm` - Fire the `fs-dialog-confirm` event when pressed and do not close the dialog.
 Use this attribute to preform asynchronous actions when the event is fired.
-You will have to tell the modal when to close.
+You will have to tell the dialog when to close.

-You can use both attributes on a single element to both close the modal and perform an action.

-### Properties

-* `isOpen` - If the dialog is currently opened.